erthink/libmdbx/README.md

 -----

-Nowadays MDBX intended for Linux, and support Windows (since Windows Server 2008) as a complementary platform.
+Nowadays MDBX works on Linux and OS'es compliant with POSIX.1-2008, but also support Windows (since Windows XP) as a complementary platform.
 Support for other OS could be implemented on commercial basis.
 However such enhancements (i.e. pull requests) could be accepted in mainstream only when corresponding public and free Continuous Integration service will be available.

 ## Contents
 - [Overview](#overview)